-When it comes to losing weight, exercise is important.
-But calorie reduction is what really helps you win the race and drop those extra pounds that creep onto your waistline.
+When it comes to losing weight, exercise is important, but calorie reduction is what really helps you drop those extra pounds.

-Ordering double meat is no doubt a delicious treat at In-N-Out Burger, but stacking that protein can add up to a whopping 670 calories.
-Add fries and that’s another 395 calories and your caloric intake will be even higher if you opt for a 195-calorie fountain soda.
-That’s a total of 1,260 calories.
+Ordering double meat is no doubt a delicious treat at your favorite burger joint, but stacking that protein can add up to a whopping 670 calories.
+Adding fries will make your caloric intake climb even higher — 395 calories higher.
+A 195-calorie fountain soda can end up rounding the meal out to a total 1,260 calories.

 If you’re curious as to what other foods can be beneficial for you, reach out to your primary care physician for advice.
 If you are local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit www.keckmedicine.org/request-an-appointment/ to schedule an appointment.